Toufa7/WebServer/README.md

 # Webserv
+Building a web server from scratch using C++, employing server analogy and implementing multiplexing using select() for better handling of simultaneous connections

+## How web server works:
 Explaining how a web server works using a call center analogy

 * Imagine the server as a call center where clients can call in and request information or resources